-- 10.1 The Winter Controllers, receive the daily weather forecasts provided by MeteoGroup at 0600, 1200, and at 1800 hours (and updates outwith those times), throughout the working week, at weekends and on public holidays from 1 October to 15 May.
-Thereafter, it is the responsibility of the Winter Controller to take action which may include instructing the Winter Supervisor (Roads) to mobilise the standby operatives to undertake salting/snow clearing. - 10.2 The Team Leader (Network) shall ensure that the MeteoGroup is provided with the telephone numbers of the Winter Controllers who are responsible on a rota basis for initiating action during and out with normal working hours. - 10.3 Winter Controllers have the facility at any time to contact MeteoGroup for advice or clarification of forecasts.
+- 10.1 The Winter Controllers, receive the daily weather forecasts provided by the Weather Forecaster at 0600, 1200, and at 1800 hours (and ad-hoc updates out with those times), throughout the working week, at weekends and on public holidays from October to May.
+Thereafter, it is the responsibility of the Winter Controller to take action which may include instructing the Winter Supervisor to mobilise the standby operatives to undertake salting/snow clearing. - 10.2 The Team Leader (Network, Projects & Lighting, Roads & Transportation) shall ensure that the Weather Forecaster is provided with the telephone numbers of the Winter Controllers who are responsible on a rota basis for initiating action during and out with normal working hours. - 10.3 Winter Controllers have the facility at any time to contact the Weather Forecaster for advice or clarification of forecasts.